carletes/mock-ssh-server/README.rst

 mock-ssh-server - An SSH server for testing purposes
 ====================================================

-``mock-ssh-server`` is a context manager that implements an SSH server for testing purposes.
+``mock-ssh-server`` packs a Python context manager that implements an SSH server for testing purposes.
 It is built on top of `paramiko`_, so it does not need OpenSSH binaries to be installed.

 Sample usage